Beyond Screening: Tools Every Property Manager Should Use

 A solid maintenance tool should:

-• Let tenants submit work orders through a portal or app
+Let tenants submit work orders through a portal or app.

-• Automatically assign jobs to vendors or maintenance staff
+Automatically assign jobs to vendors or maintenance staff.

-• Track status and resolution times
+Track status and resolution times.

-• Store maintenance history for each unit
+Store maintenance history for each unit.

-• Send alerts for recurring or preventative maintenance
+Send alerts for recurring or preventative maintenance.

 Communication Platforms

-Modern messaging tools help you:
+Modern messaging tools provide several advantages:

-• Send announcements via SMS, email, or app notifications
+Send announcements via SMS, email, or app notifications.

-• Automate rent reminders or appointment updates
+Automate rent reminders or appointment updates.

-• Maintain communication logs for reference
+Maintain communication logs for easy reference.

-• Allow two-way chat with tenants and vendors
+Enable two-way chat with tenants and vendors.

 Some platforms even translate messages for multilingual tenants or create emergency broadcast alerts during natural disasters or power outages.